fricas/fricas/src/doc/sphinx/source/install.rst

   separate directory (in-tree build will fail).
 This does not affect release tarball.

+- In general, any error when generating documentation will cause build to hang.

+- 32-bit sbcl from 1.5.9 to 2.1.3 may miscompile floating point
+  comparisons.
+Due to this most plots wil fail.
+The problem is fixed in developement version of sbcl.
+Alternatively, use older version of sbcl.
+64-bit sbcl works OK.

 - by default sbcl 1.0.54 and newer limits memory use to 1GB, which is too small for heavy use.
 To work around this one can pass ``--dynamic-space-size`` argument during sbcl build to increase